AlcidesRC/dockerized-php/README.md

 PHP application must be placed into `src` folder.

-> If you are starting a new PHP application from scratch, please consider start using [PHP Skeleton](https://github.com/fonil/php-skeleton)
+> If you are starting a new application from scratch, please consider using [PHP Skeleton](https://github.com/fonil/php-skeleton)

 ##### Testing